What is Faslodex® (fulvestrant)?

 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: August 2023

-Faslodex is an estrogen receptor antagonist used to treat certain cases of hormone receptor positive (HR+) advanced or metastatic breast cancer.
+Faslodex® (fulvestrant) is an estrogen receptor antagonist used to treat certain cases of hormone receptor positive (HR+) advanced or metastatic breast cancer.
 It is approved to treat:1,2

-- HR+, human epidermal growth factor receptor 2 negative (HER2-) advanced breast cancer in women who are postmenopausal and have not been previously treated with endocrine therapy
+- HR+, human epidermal growth factor receptor 2 negative (HER2-) advanced breast cancer in women who are past menopause and have not been previously treated with endocrine therapy

-- HR+ advanced breast cancer in women who are postmenopausal and whose disease has progressed after treatment with other endocrine therapy
+- HR+ advanced breast cancer in women who are past menopause and whose disease has progressed after treatment with other endocrine therapy

-- HR+, HER2- advanced breast cancer or breast cancer that has metastasized (spread to other parts of the body) in combination with abemaciclib or palbociclib in women whose disease has progressed after treatment with other endocrine therapy
+- HR+, HER2- advanced breast cancer or breast cancer that has spread to other parts of the body in combination with abemaciclib or palbociclib in women whose disease has progressed after treatment with other endocrine therapy

-- HR+, HER2- advanced breast cancer or breast cancer that has metastasized (spread to other parts of the body) in women who are postmenopausal, in combination with ribociclib as initial endocrine therapy or in women whose disease has progressed after treatment with other endocrine therapy
+- HR+, HER2- advanced breast cancer or breast cancer that has metastasized (spread to other parts of the body) in women who are past menopause in combination with ribociclib as initial hormone therapy or in women whose disease has progressed after treatment with other hormone therapy

 How does fulvestrant work?